 Mickey has served two-four year terms on the Arcadia City Council and served as Mayor twice.
 Mickey also chaired the City of Arcadia's Financial Advisory Committee.

 Mickey is involved in numerous philanthropic activities.
 Mickey chaired and completed the $2.5 million Capital Campaign to raise money for the Arcadia Unified School District's Technology Plan.
 He has also chaired and completed a $6 million Capital Campaign for Covenant House.
 He is currently the Chairman of the Board of Arcadia Methodist Hospital and has chaired the Capital Campaign for the new Tower raising over $28 million to date.
 Mickey has co-chaired the American Cancer Society's Southern California Invitational Golf Tournament for six years.
 He also co-chairs the Heartbeat of Hollywood Golf Tournament for the benefit of the Motion Picture Television Fund.
 The one day event raises over $700,000.
 Mickey is a board member of the Unified Educational Trust at California State Polytechnic University at Pomona, and is the Vice-Chair of Planned Giving for their $150 million Capital Campaign.

 Mickey and his wife, Lee, have three children, Allison, Matthew and Andrew, and live in Arcadia.
 They are members of the Pasadena Jewish Temple & Center, where Mickey is a past President.
 He has chaired the major gifts committee for the Jewish Federation of the Greater San Gabriel and Pomona Valleys.
 Mickey is also a member of Hillcrest Country Club.
 Mickey enjoys playing golf, watching football and baseball games and participating in community activities.

-Ronald A. Okum, Vice President & Treasurer
+Ronald A. Okum, Vice President, Treasurer and Executive Committee